 For the next year, WoW served as a giant mental band-aid.
 I worked my job during the day and explored Azeroth during the nights and weekends.
 I made a lot of new friends, the faces of whom I never saw.
 We talked every day through VoIP programs and they called me by my character name … Chops.
 I eventually emerged from the mental funk with a fresh perspective and a cool nickname.
 Looking back, I credit Azeroth for helping me through tough times.
 But, something weird happened that I hadn’t intended.
 I got really good at the game.
 So much so that I was conquering end-game content with world-class guilds.
 At one point, I was ranked as the top Death Knight on a high-population server.
 I had officially become a semi-pro gamer, at least for a time.

-WoW remains king of the MMORPG realm.
-It really is the perfectly crafted game (yes, I know there are other great titles out there too, calm the fuck down).
+WoW remains king of the MMORPGs.
+It really is the perfectly crafted game (yes, I know there are other great titles out there, calm the fuck down).
 It’s immersive, engaging, provoking, and insanely therapeutic.
 It’s where Chops calls home and I don’t imagine ever leaving, at least not permanently.
 Because when life gets me down, killing boars in Elwynn Forest is all the therapy I need.

-That being said, it seems only appropriate that I leave you with the one, the only, Leeroy Jenkins…
+All that said, it seems only fitting that I leave you with the one, the only, Leeroy Jenkins…